gscontras/probLang/chapters/05-vagueness.md

 > **Exercises:**

-> 1. Vizualize the various state priors.
+> 1. Visualize the various state priors.
 > 2. Check $$L_1$$'s behavior for coffee makers and headphones and laptops.
 > 3. Add an $$S_2$$ layer to the model and check its predictions.